resthub/resthub.org/backbone-stack.rst

 Javascript syntax error are also sent to the server with an error log level.

-You can customize the log server url :
+You can customize the log server url:

 .. code-block:: javascript

     console.serverUrl = 'api/log'; // Default value

-Log are sent thanks a POST request with the following JSON body :
+Log are sent thanks a POST request with the following JSON body:

 .. code-block:: javascript